-- Minimum No IMT Commitment - Low Some commitment of Type 3 Incident Management Teams (IMT), 1-2 IMT2s may be committed. - Moderate Northern Rockies Type 1 and all NRCG Type 2 IMTs are committed or on order

-- to manage large incidents. - High IMTs from outside the NRGA may be on order - Maximum Four NRGA zones requiring multiple IMTs.
+- Minimum No IMT Commitment - Low Some commitment of Type 3 Incident Management Teams (IMT), 1-2 IMTs may be committed. - Moderate Northern Rockies CIMTs are committed or on order to manage large incidents. - High IMTs from outside the NRGA may be on order - Maximum Four NRGA zones requiring multiple IMTs.
 NRCG Zone requests for IMTs are not being met.